Landscape Architecture major

 We collaborate regularly with local, state, and regional partners on conceptual designs for projects ranging from urban design, to coastal resilience, to landscape management and master planning.
 If you are interested in interacting with our students in a visioning or conceptual design project, we would love to hear from you.
 If you are interested in a Landscape Design Community Partnership, please contact Anna Wik and fill out the questionnaire.

 Every other year, the landscape architecture juniors spend six months planning and executing a professional symposium.
 The past two symposiums have been held at Delaware Center for Horticulture.
-The programs are found below.
-Here is a link to the 2019 symposium, including a list of sponsors.

 Here are what some of the attendees said, "It was my first time attending and I was very impressed with the student’s work and the event as a whole.
 Having a local event with such great speakers if wonderful.
 It is also always great to see local colleges who I don’t get to speak to as often as I would like."